We need your help

 Plant quarantine restrictions apply throughout Australia when crossing state borders.
 A national border protection network operates at airports, sea and rail terminals and road entry points.
 These restrictions apply to fruit, fruiting vegetables, plants, and plant related products.

-To help protect fruit-growing regions in South Australia, a Fruit Fly Exclusion Zone (FFEZ) has been established where penalties apply for taking fruit and vegetables into this area.
+To help protect fruit-growing regions in South Australia, a Fruit Fly Exclusion Zone has been established where penalties apply for taking fruit and vegetables into this area.
 See further information below.

 See the Australian Interstate Quarantine Travellers Guide for a list of fruit and vegetables that can and cannot be taken across state borders.